brandenclark/693r-microservices-research/README.md

   - a node running services or tasks in the swarm
 - Service
   - the definition of tasks to execute on the manager or worker nodes
-  - it includes the images and commmands to be execute inside running containers.
+  - it includes the images and commands to be execute inside running containers.
   - services can be replicated across multiple containers to meet redundancy, reliability, and availability needs
   - for global services, the swarm runs one task for the service on every available node in the cluster
 - Tasks